deadlydog/deadlydog.github.io/_posts/2023-03-14-Visual-Studio-Code-default-settings-to-change.md

 ![Screenshot of the Settings UI in VS Code](/assets/Posts/2023-03-14-Visual-Studio-Code-default-settings-to-change/screenshot-of-settings-screen.png)

-If you want to see what settings you've changed from the default values, look in the settings.json file.
+If you want to quickly see what settings you've changed from the default values, look in the settings.json file.

 Alright, enough preamble, let's see the settings!